ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 the corresponding spark job by canceling corresponding spark job group, so that the spark job and its spark task are killed, then it triggers the Ray worker node termination.

-Because we can only cancel spark job not spark task when we need to scale down a Ray worker node.
-So we have to have one spark job for each Ray worker node.
+Because we can only cancel spark job not spark task when we need to scale down a Ray worker node, we have to have one spark job for each Ray worker node.

 One thing critical is that spark node provider runs in autoscaler process that is different process than the one that executes "setup_ray_cluster" API.
 User calls "setup_ray_cluster" in